Table of contents

 TIP: To verify that you’ve set up DKIM and SPF authentication properly, wait up to 24 hours for the DNS changes to propagate to servers around the world.
 Then send a blank email to [email protected] and you’ll get a reply from the authentication tool, containing a report on your domain’s SPF and DKIM status.

-When you sign up for Google Apps, some services are added by default – including Gmail, Calendar, Hangouts, Drive.
+When you sign up, some services are added by default – including Gmail, Calendar, Hangouts, Drive.
 You can add additional Google services by logging in to your account dashboard and clicking on ‘Apps’, and then selecting ‘Additional Google Services’

-You can also enable and disable services for users by selecting a service and then using the drop down menu to choose between ‘off’, ‘on’ and ‘on for some organizations’ .The last option is for when you’ve divided your Google Apps users according to Organizational Units.
+You can also enable and disable services for users by selecting a service and then using the drop down menu to choose between ‘off’, ‘on’ and ‘on for some organizations’.The last option is for when you’ve divided your users according to Organizational Units.